stacked-git/stacked-git.github.io/content/guides/usage-example.md

 Now at patch "hello-patch"
 ```

-Now that we have created our first patch, we can take a look at the
+With the first patch created, we can take a look at the patch stack
-patch stack using the `stg series` command:
+using the `stg series` command:

 ```sh
 $ stg series
 > hello-patch
 ```

-Creating a new patch with `stg new` does not actually capture any of the
+Creating a new patch with `stg new` does not capture modifications in
-modifications in our working tree to the patch.
-To incorporate
+our working tree to the patch.
+Another step is required to incorporate
-modifications from the working tree into the current (topmost) patch, we
+modifications from the working tree into the current (topmost) patch.
-use `stg refresh`:
+To do this, we use `stg refresh`:

 ```sh
 $ stg status